 One of the funniest I think was showering in Public with a Poso.
 A lot of people were smiling and laughing as they pass us.
 Some even took pictures, but the good thing is there were a lot of smiles.
 Perhaps those things need shower curtains, hahaha.

 About the members

 All of you (majority of the members) are half Filipinos.
-What impact did this give you on creating the videos while you interact to people on the streets?
+What impact did this give you on creating the videos while you interact with people on the streets?

-Did you experience unusual reactions from people when they learned that you do modelling when you’re not shooting your video documentaries?
+Did you experience unusual reactions from people when they learned that you do modeling when you’re not shooting your video documentaries?